 Online single session x 2 hours same inclusions as the face to face one is $150 Package of 3 $300.

-Justin Anxiety and how hypnosis helped him
+Justin Anxiety and how hypnosis helped him manage and reduce anxiety

 ” I came to see Cathy for 3 sessions, as I suffer constant anxiety especially in relation to being in social situations and also to do with my sexuality.
 Cathy taught me through the hypnosis sessions to learn how to relax and calm down before a situation occurred- she taught me how to turn the anxiety down and the comfort up .
 She also gave me other strategies out of hypnosis like doing yoga and practicing mindfulness.
 Cathy gave me recordings to listen to so the suggestions repeated over and over so I could change my thoughts and feelings through repetition.
 I now feel so much more confident and hopeful about my life “

 What is anxiety?

 Anxiety is classified as meaning

 a feeling of worry, nervousness, or unease about something with an uncertain outcome.
 People who suffer from anxiety are in a constant state of nervousness with butterflies in their stomach and their thoughts bombarding them with never ending false scenarios of what might happen in the future – what negative unproductive outcome will affect them,

 Of those 40 million people, almost 7 million of them suffer from GAD, with 15 million suffering from social anxiety disorder, 14.8 million suffering from major depressive disorder, and 7.7 million affected by post-traumatic stress disorder.
 Fact #3: There are many types of anxiety disorders.